-The Jiushin Kan (Dojo) in Luqa, the Honbu (Head Quarters) for Jiushin Kan Malta, officially opened its doors in May 2000.
+The Jiushin Kan (Dojo) in Luqa, the quarters of Jiushin Kan Malta, officially opened its doors in May 2000.
 Dojo means 'hall of the way' and generally refers to a Martial Arts school.

 Raymond Bajada, the father of Christian and Roderick Bajada, was the mastermind behind the building and starting up of the Dojo.
 Joseph Bajada, their grandfather, was very instrumental in this process.